An assortment of different faces

 Common Racial Categories in North America

 Common racial categories in North America include Arab, Asian, Black, Brown, Hispanic, Indigenous, Latinx/Latine, Middle Eastern/North African (MENA), Native, Pacific Islander, and white.
 Many people also identify as multiracial, meaning that they belong to two or more racial groups.
 It is important to note that racial classifications are not exact and cannot be defined biologically, genetically, or anthropologically.
 People often mistakenly perceive someone to belong to a race that they do not, emphasizing the imprecise and fluid nature of racial categories.
-Team members should not make assumptions about another person’s race.
+Team members ought to avoid making assumptions about another person's race.

-More than one-fifth of Canadians are racialized (22%) and by 2036, racialized people are projected to comprise a third of the Canadian population.
-In the U.S., four in ten people identify with a racial category different from “white,” and it is projected that by 2045, that number will surpass 50%.
+More than one-fourth of Canadians are racialized (26.5%) and by 2041, racialized people are projected to comprise 38-43% of the Canadian population.
+In the United States (US), 40% of people identify with a racial category different from “white,” and it is projected that by 2045, that number will surpass 50%.

 Race vs. Ethnicity